Crescent Street

 In the center, a layered swath of large, medium, and small boxwoods and white-flowering hydrangeas, interplanted with unique white iris, hardy geranium, and pink-flowering gaura, defines the edge of the dining patio and wraps around a lounge area, gently creating two distinct rooms.

-Beneath the native gravel surface of the lounge area, a series of drains and dry wells helps mitigate stormwater runoff and flooding.
-And a fresh, extra-tall cedar fence, treated with a silvery pine tar vitriol, encircles the entire space, setting off the varied greens and offering a sense of privacy and calm – as well as driveway access through a 12-foot gate.
+An extra-tall cedar fence, treated with a silvery pine tar vitriol, encircles the entire space, setting off the varied greens and offering a sense of privacy and calm – as well as driveway access through a 12-foot gate.

 Next